U.S. Vice President Harris plans visits to Mexico and Guatemala

 Harris already has helped strike an agreement with Mexico, Honduras and Guatemala to temporarily surge security forces to their borders to help curb migrant flow.

+At a congressional hearing on Wednesday, Ricardo Zuniga, a U.S. special envoy to Central America, said the recent increase in migrant arrivals was part of a “recurring pattern” driven by crime and poor economic conditions in the Northern Triangle.

+Zuniga said the Biden administration is working to help social welfare agencies in the region to identify unaccompanied children traveling with U.S.-bound caravans and other groups to stop them from taking the “dangerous journey” north.

-Reporting by Steve Holland and Nandita Bose in Washington; Writing by Nandita Bose, Editing by Franklin Paul, Will Dunham and Jonathan Oatis
+Reporting by Steve Holland and Nandita Bose in Washington; Writing by Nandita Bose, Editing by Franklin Paul, Will Dunham, Aurora Ellis and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.